SaadSaid158/C2/README.md

 # C2
-A C2 framework for my A level course work
+---

+A work in progress C2 Framework made in GoLang.